Don Pablo's: History

 This chain of Tex-Mex restaurants was started by Texas-based DF&R Restaurants Inc. in 1985.
 After a period of rapid growth throughout the state of Texas, Don Pablo's began to build new locations in the Midwest.

-By 1995, DF&R had 51 Don Pablo's locations which made Madison, Georgia-based Apple South to notice the chain successful growth rate during the previous ten years of operation.
-This led to Apple South's purchase of DF&R in 1995.
-At the time of the purchase, Apple South was one of the largest franchise holders in the Applebee's restaurant system with 170 Applebee's restaurants, along with operating restaurants from other franchise chains, with most of the properties located in the South and Midwest.
+By 1995, DF&R had 51 Don Pablo's locations which led Madison, Georgia-based Apple South to notice the chain's successful growth and to purchase DF&R later that year.
+At the time of the purchase, Apple South was one of the largest franchise holders in the Applebee's restaurant system with 170 Applebee's restaurants, and operated restaurants from other franchise chains, most of which were located in the South and Midwest.
 Two years later, Apple South decided to divest all of its 264 Applebee's franchises (in a franchise system that had 960 units), along with its other franchise properties, to focus its efforts on the 120-unit Don Pablo's and the other company-owned chains.
-Shortly after the Applebee's restaurant divesture, Apple South changed its name to Avado Brands to emphasise the change of business.
+Shortly after the Applebee's restaurant divestiture, Apple South changed its name to Avado Brands to emphasize the change of business.

 Things did not go as well as Avado had originally planned, and it filed for bankruptcy in 2004.
 At that time, it had 106 Don Pablo's.
 Avado exited bankruptcy a year later with 96 Don Pablo's in operation.
 After spending two years trying to revitalize the brand, Avado filed for bankruptcy for the second time in September 2007 and subsequently closed or sold about half of its 90 locations.

 In February 2008, 41 Don Pablo's locations were acquired by Rita Restaurant Corporation of Madison, Georgia, a fully owned subsidiary of DDJ Capital Management of Waltham, Massachusetts.
 Rita tried to revitalize the brand by closing under-performing locations and selling franchises.
 A franchise was sold to a Florida-based operator who re-opened a Don Pablo's in Sarasota, Florida, in 2012.
 The Sarasota location was the sole remaining franchise until it was finally closed in 2015.